Home

 The Greek alphabet has different characters than the roman alphabet.
 There are 24 letters in the Greek Alphabet.

 Flag of Greece The flag of Greece - Simaia tis Elladas has 9 equal horizontal lines of blue and white with a canton in the upper left corner bearing a white cross.
 The white cross represents Greek Orthodoxy - the religion of Greece.
-The five blue stripesare said to represent the five oceans, in reference to the close link between Greece and the Sea.
-Flag of Greece
+The five blue stripes are said to represent the five oceans, in reference to the close link between Greece and the Sea.

 Regions The country is divided into regions, Thraki and Macedonia in the north, Epirus, Thessaly and Central Greece and Peloponnisos, a peninsula in the south.
 The main cities in Greece are Athens, Thessaloniki, Patras, Heraklion, Volos, Ioannina and Larissa.